 What I Am Reading

-Tips on how to approach openings and why:
+Tips on how to construct and deliver a good agent/editor pitch: